 Enter: Harville Hendrix.
 Hendrix gives an actual, logical, reasonable-sounding explanation for why our relationships rub against our sorest places so much.
 Basically, our interactions with our parents draw our “emotional maps” of what love means, what acceptance feels like, what being a good person is, etc. These maps then filter who we’re attracted to as an adult.
 We experience intense chemistry with some people because they, unbeknownst to us, reflect back our definitions of love, acceptance, compassion, and so on.
 Next thing you know, you’re sleeping with a chick who does all the same shit your mom did.

 While knowing your parents’ fucked up definitions of love doesn’t necessarily fix anything, it does give you a bit of a roadmap to help you navigate your own love life.
 In fact, Hendrix calls these our “emotional maps.”
 We’ve all got them.
 And we all suck at reading them.
 So he’s here to help us.

 What Kind of Break Up It Might Prevent: Repeating your parents’ divorce.

 Hold Me Tight

 What You’ll Learn: How to not make your relationship problems worse; when to shut the fuck up and listen to your partner; how to not be such a selfish asshole?
 Maybe?
 (OK, maybe not.)

-Why It’s Good: Sue Johnson is the originator of Emotionally-Focused Therapy (EFT) which has apparently won the Olympic gold medal for the “therapeutic method that unfucks the most relationships” event.
+Why It’s Good: Sue Johnson is the originator of Emotionally-Focused Therapy (EFT) which has apparently won the Olympic gold medal for “therapeutic method that unfucks the most relationships”.
 Out of all of the forms of couples therapy and marriage counseling, EFT apparently has the highest hit rate of them all.

 So what was Sue Johnson’s big breakthrough?
 It’s one of those things that sounds so obvious in hindsight, yet it somehow eluded psychologists for, oh, like 100 years.